 Women are disproportionately affected by the illicit use, illicit production and trafficking of drugs.
 In general, women are discovered later into addiction than men and face greater (even double) stigmatisation.
 Gender sensitive approaches to prevention, care, treatment and recovery services are of importance to meet the needs of women.

 There are few organisations on the global level that specifically addresses the situation of women facing addition.
-It is against this background that The World Federation Against Drugs is developing a Gender working group initiative that specifically addresses the illicit drug use/addiction among women, gender based violence and its correlation with illicit drug use and access to health care, treatment and recovery services for women.
+It is against this background that The World Federation Against Drugs developed the Global Gender Committee (former Gender Working Group) that specifically addresses the illicit drug use/addiction among women, gender based violence and its correlation with illicit drug use and access to health care, treatment and recovery services for women.
 Whilst advocating for women’s rights and contributing to the global drug policy debate.

-The WFADGWG adheres to the United Nations Convention on the Rights of the Child, the United Nations Convention on the Elimination of All Forms of Discrimination against Women and the Istanbul Convention.
-The WFADGWG will actively advocate for the mainstreaming and implementation of these conventions.
+The WFAD Global Gender Committee (WFAD-GGC) adheres to the United Nations Convention on the Rights of the Child, the United Nations Convention on the Elimination of All Forms of Discrimination against Women and the Istanbul Convention.
+The WFAD-GGC will actively advocate for the mainstreaming and implementation of these conventions.